flutter/plugins/packages/image_picker/image_picker/README.md

 ### iOS

+Starting with version **0.7.5** the iOS implementation uses PHPicker to pick (multiple) images on iOS14 or higher.
+The multiple images implementation does NOT support iOS versions lower than 14.
+As a result of implementing PHPicker it becomes impossible to pick HEIC images on the iOS simulator in iOS14+.
+This is a known issue.
+Please test this on a real device, or test with non-HEIC images until Apple solves this issue.

 Add the following keys to your _Info.plist_ file, located in `<project root>/ios/Runner/Info.plist`:

 * `NSPhotoLibraryUsageDescription` - describe why your app needs permission for the photo library.
 This is called _Privacy - Photo Library Usage Description_ in the visual editor.